Brasswick 2025

 Music.
 Community.
 Growth.

 Brasswick is an annual urban music festival showcasing the talent of the ever-growing and vibrant brass band scene in the New York City area.
 The festival originated in a humble garden in Bushwick and has sprouted in different communities throughout Brooklyn.
-The L Train Brass Band is preparing for the sixth annual Brasswick in 2024, so stay tuned!
+Now in its seventh year, the festival’s main event has taken root in Sunset Park at the historic Industry City, with additional pop-up performances across parks in Brooklyn in the weeks before the festival!

 Previous Brasswick Events